temporalio/documentation/docs/application-development/foundations.md

 // This is the code that is used to start a workflow. const connection = await Connection.create();
 const client = new WorkflowClient({connection});
-const result = await client.execute(YourWorkflow, {
+const result = await client.execute(yourWorkflow, {
   taskQueue: "your-task-queue", // required
   workflowId: "your-workflow-id", // required
 });